 3. “I Know Places” by Lykke Li

-“I Know Places” is soft and haunting, soaked in the fear of losing someone whoโs already slipping away.
-It shares the desperation and quiet sadness that define “More to Lose.”
+“I Know Places” is all about the fear of losing someone who’s already slipping away.
+It shares the desperation and sadness that define “More to Lose.”

 4. “Lose You to Love Me” by Selena Gomez